There are two key benefits to vaping which make this form of consumption superior to others: quick relief and efficient results.

-Did you know hemp oil cultivation goes back 10,000 years, beginning more or less where modern Taiwan is?
+Did you know hemp oil cultivation goes back thousands of years, beginning more or less where modern Taiwan is?
 One thing the ancients discovered about hemp is how it helped soil quality.
 It basically conditioned the soil for easier crop growing.

 Hemp plants also absorbed water when there was excessive runoff while growing crops.
 Thanks to hemp plants growing tall, it also provided shade for other crops and livestock.

 Eventually, hemp plant cultivation spread to China, where the Chinese were the ones who discovered the medicinal qualities in hemp.
 In fact, the old Yin and Yang philosophy comes from the first understanding of what the difference is between hemp and marijuana.